 - 1. Power off the Silicon Graphics Prism platform.
-For power off instructions, see "Powering Off Manually" in Chapter 1. - 2.
+For power off instructions, see "Powering Off Manually" on page 22. - 2.
 Disconnect all of the cables at the rear of the module.

 Warning: Components may be hot.
 To avoid injury, allow the components to cool for approximately five minutes before you proceed with these instructions.